The Boston Globe: Crux

 Crux was launched by the Globe in September 2014 to focus on news related to the Catholic Church.
 At the end of March 2016, The Globe ended its association with Crux, transferring ownership of the website to the Crux staff.
 With John L. Allen Jr. as the new editor, Crux received sponsorship from the Knights of Columbus and several Catholic dioceses.

 Stat

 Stat, launched in 2015, covers health, medicine and life sciences, with a particular focus on the biotechnology industry based in and around Boston.
 Stat employs journalists in Boston, Washington, D.C., New York City and San Francisco.

+The Emancipator

+The Emancipator, launched in 2022 in partnership with Boston University, covers racial justice.
+The Globe's involvement ended in March 2023.